5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brand-specific_Patches/Dell_Special_Patch/Enable_4k_Dell_Optiplex.md

-# Enabling 4k Output on Dell Optiplex Laptops
+# Enabling 4k Output on Dell Optiplex systems

 > **Models**: Dell Optiplex 3070 and 7070

-If you have a 4k Display attached to your Laptop, you can use this guide to force-enable 4k resulotion by modifying UEFI parameters via a modified GRUB shell.
+If you have a 4k Display attached to your Dell Optiplex, you can use this guide to force-enable 4k resulotion by modifying UEFI parameters via a modified GRUB shell.
 Do this on your own risk!

 ## Preparations